thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/Articles/Running Alloction Counting Tests.md

 ## Running the homegrown benchmarks

-Most of SwiftNIO's allocation counting tests are written using its own framework which predates `package-benchmark`.
+Most of CodiraNIO's allocation counting tests are written using its own framework which predates `package-benchmark`.
 The source for the framework lives in `IntegrationTests/allocation-counter-tests-framework` and is used across the various `language-nio-*` repositories and more besides.
 In the `language-nio`